- Algebra and Curves :

 Learning general sequence relationships, rather than just specifics is useful for STEP.

-Getting familiar with the ‘Fibonacci’ Series is useful here.
+Getting familiar with the ‘Fibonacci‘ Sequence is useful here.

 - Probability and Counting :

 It is important to have an understanding of ‘Combinatorics’ and factorial algebra for pure maths as well as probability.

-STEP Vector questions are the only questions I have so far found that actually ensure you have a good understanding of vectors, as opposed to just learning methods, (which are likely to get forgotten anyway), whilst this is one of the most important pure maths topics to understand for a degree.
+STEP Vector questions are the only questions I have so far found that actually ensure you have a good understanding of vectors, as opposed to just learning methods, (which are likely to get forgotten anyway), whilst this is one of the most important pure maths topics to understand for a mathematics degree.

-Vectors are also imporotant to understand for STEP III topics such as complex numbers.
+Vectors are also important to understand for STEP III topics such as complex numbers.

-One issue in STEP Vectors questions is not understanding the scalar product, nor knowing the rules of it, and others arise from lacking a proper grounding in coordinate geometry.
+One issue in STEP Vectors questions is not understanding the scalar product, nor knowing the rules of it, whilst others arise from lacking a proper grounding in coordinate geometry.

 - Maclaurin and Taylor Series :

 It’s useful to learn this topic as early as possible for STEP, as it links many important ideas.

 Common differentiable and continuous functions that students need to sketch at this level are themselves power series, and differentiation of simple continuous functions is actually based on differentiation of these powers of x which form their Maclaurian series,

 ( eg. ‘Sin x ‘, ‘Cos x’, ‘Exp x’).